asift91/Manual_Migration/option1.md

             cp -R /etc/nginx /home/azureadmin/storage/configuration/nginx
             cp -R /etc/php /home/azureadmin/storage/configuration/php
             ```
-		- If the web-server used is Apache instead, copy all the relevant configuration for Apache to the configuration directory.

 	- **Create a backup of database**
 		- If you already have mysql-client installed ,skip the step to install mysql-client.
-		- If you do not have mysql-client installed on the database instance, now would be a good time to do that.
+		- If you do not have mysql-client, now would be a good time to do that.
 			```
 			sudo -s
 			# command to check mysql-client is installed or not